A Deeper Look at the 12 Steps: Step 3

 The third stage on the road to sobriety is one of the most important.
 It can also be one of the most frightening and difficult steps for recovering alcoholics to confront.
 That’s because it is the first step that asks us to take concrete action.

 Step 1 demanded honesty.
 It forced us to recognize our powerlessness over our addiction.
-In step 2, we acknowledged a power greater than ourselves, whether that be A.A. itself, a vision of our ideal self, a counselor, or God.
+In step 2, we acknowledged a power greater than ourselves, whether that is A.A. itself, a vision of our ideal self, a counselor, or God.
 Both of these initial steps involved recognition and acceptance.
 Step 3 brings willpower back into the equation.

 If that sounds confusing (after all, didn’t willpower cause the problem in the first place?), think of it this way: There is a difference between willpower and willfulness.
-We display willfulness when we demand our independence from everyone, when we naively believe we are in control of everything, when we refuse even the sincerest offers of help.
+We display willfulness when we demand our independence from everyone, when we naively believe we are in control of everything, and when we refuse even the sincerest offers of help.
 When A.A. speaks of willpower, on the other hand, it means the willingness to accept help from someone or something outside of ourselves, even if our whole mind and heart rebel against the idea.

 More Than Empty Words